lz4/lz4/programs/README.md

 #### Usage of Command Line Interface
-The full list of options can be obtained with `-h` or `-H` parameter:
+The full list of commands can be obtained with `-h` or `-H` parameter:
 ```
 Usage :
       lz4 [arg] [input] [output]